Ju County: Liu Xie

-Liu Xie (about 467-539) Word Yan, lived in Dongguan in the Northern and Southern Dynasties, who is the writer of "Wenxindiaolong".
+Liu Xie (about 467-539), Courtesy name Yan, lived in Dongguan in the Northern and Southern Dynasties, who is the writer of "Wenxindiaolong".

 Song Ping

 Song Ping, born in Luozhuang Zhaoxian in 1917, graduated from the College of Agriculture at Peking University, Tsinghua University study in 1936.
 He joined the Chinese Communist Party in 1937.
 In June 1989, he was elected as the Politburo Standing Committee in the CCP Fourth Plenary Session of the Thirteenth.

 Honor

 National Civilized County

 In 2011, Ju was honored as the National Civilized County.

 China's Most Unusual Charm County

 In 2009, Ju was honored as China's Most Unusual Charm County.